Who We Are

-The Humanitarian Use Device (HUD) Program designates medical devices that are intended to benefit patients in the treatment or diagnosing a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year as eligible for the Humanitarian Device Exemption.
+- Designate medical devices that intend to benefit patients in treating or diagnosing a disease or condition that affects fewer than 8,000 individuals in the U.S. per year.

-The Rare Pediatric Disease Priority Review Voucher Program says that a sponsor who receives an approval for a drug or biologic for a "rare pediatric disease" may qualify for a voucher that can be redeemed to receive a priority review of a subsequent marketing application for a different product.
+- Award priority review vouchers to sponsors of rare pediatric disease products that meet certain criteria.
+For example, a sponsor who receives an approval for a drug or biologic for a rare pediatric disease may qualify for a voucher that can be redeemed to receive a priority review of a subsequent marketing application for a different product.